 2. Reduces Inflammation

-This plant possesses a chemical component called Betalains, full of anti-inflammatory properties.
+Prickly Pear possesses a chemical component called Betalains, which is full of anti-inflammatory properties.

 According to research on the anti-inflammatory properties of Prickly Pear fruit, indicaxanthin can be considered a potential health-promoting substance.